 American media is nobody’s friend.
 It’s comprised of a group of vultures trying to cherry-pick ratings-boosting stories for a 24-hour news cycle (which literally no one needs).
 This story focuses not on Nancy Kerrigan and her feelings about THE INCIDENT, but on Tonya’s and Jeff’s attitudes and actions during that time.

 The immediate concern is that neither Jeff nor Tonya are telling quite the same story.
 It’s hard to discern who is the liar and who, the truth-teller.
 We’re inclined to believe it might be Jeff because we know that the news has decided Tonya is a liar.

 That’s the problem.
 The American media is not honest; it’s not unbiased; it’s not fair.
 Tonya is the child of a mom who was (probably) abusive and the ex-wife of an ex-husband who may have also been abusive.
-Tonya herself may have behaved in an abusive way because as she admits in I, Tonya, this was all she knew.
-People who grew up with abusive parents or parents with personality disorders often find partners that mimic those behaviors because that’s all they know.
+Tonya herself may have behaved in abusive ways because as she admits in I, Tonya, this was all she knew.
 Even in danger, children of dangerous parents learn to acclimate to the danger.
 That’s what they know, and anything different – even if it’s safer – causes anxiety or discomfort.
-Luckily, that’s not a permanent problem.
-This isn’t to excuse anything that was done to Nancy Kerrigan, but the movie posits that perhaps Tonya was less involved than the news outlets wanted everyone to believe.
+Fortunately, it is not a permanent problem.
+This isn’t to excuse anything that was done to Nancy Kerrigan, but the movie posits that perhaps Tonya was less involved than the news outlets want everyone to believe.

 From the barrage of beatings she faced as a child and as a wife, the onslaught of hearsay she endured from the media was the last straw.
-As Tonya realizes, sometimes it’s cleaner to break away than to keep trying, and failing, to make peace.
+As Tonya realizes, sometimes it’s cleaner to break away than to keep trying.